volodymyrhudyma/blog/content/blog/replace-all-string-occurrences-in-javascript.md

   - JavaScript
 promote: false
 metaDescription: "Learn a few ways to replace all string occurrences in
-  JavaScript: replaceAll(), replace() and a combination of split() and join() methods."
+  JavaScript: replaceAll(), replace() and a combination of the split() and join() methods."
 shareImage: /img/replace-all-occurrences0in-javascript.jpg
-teaser: Replacing all occurrences of a string is a pretty common task in JavaScript.
-I would not believe you, if you told that you have never written a code to replace underscores with dashes or vice-verca.
-There are a few ways of doing that...
+teaser: Replacing all occurrences of a string is a fairly common task in JavaScript.
+I would not believe you if you said that you have never written any code to replace underscores with hyphens or vice versa.
+There are a few ways to do that...
 date: 2021-07-22T14:58:21.602Z
 ---
-Replacing all occurrences of a string is a pretty common task in JavaScript.
+Replacing all occurrences of a string is a fairly common task in JavaScript.

-I would not believe you, if you told that you have never written a code to replace underscores with dashes or vice-versa.
+I would not believe you if you said that you have never written any code to replace underscores with hyphens or vice versa.

-There are a few ways of doing that in JavaScript and today we will learn them all.
+There are a few ways to do that in JavaScript, and today we are going to learn about all of them.

 ## Combination Of: split() And join()

-One of the most popular, however, not obvious methods is a combination of:
+One of the most popular, but not obvious methods is a combination of:

-* **split(separator)** method, which splits a string into an array of substrings using **separator**:
+* **split(separator)** method that splits a string into an array of substrings using **separator**:

 ```javascript
 const str = "Hello_world_I_am_front_end_developer";